timdaman/check_docker/README.md

 [![Code Climate](https://codeclimate.com/github/timdaman/check_docker/badges/gpa.svg)](https://codeclimate.com/github/timdaman/check_docker)
 [![Test Coverage](https://codeclimate.com/github/timdaman/check_docker/badges/coverage.svg)](https://codeclimate.com/github/timdaman/check_docker/coverage)
 # check_docker

+Nagios/NRPE compatible plugins for checking docker based services.
+Currently there are two nagios checks

+- check_docker which checks docker container health
+- check_swarm which checks health of swarm nodes and services

-This a a nagios/NRPE compatible plugin for checking docker containers.
-So far you can use it to check
+With check_docker can use it to check and alert on

 - memory consumption in absolute units (bytes, kb, mb, gb) and as a percentage (0-100%) of the container limit.
 - CPU usages as a percentage (0-100%) of container limit.
 - automatic restarts performed by the docker daemon
 - container status, i.e. is it running?
 - container health checks are passing?
 - uptime, i.e. is it able to stay running for a long enough time?
 - the presence of a container or containers matching specified names
 - image version (experimental!), does the running image match that in the remote registry?

+With check_swarm you can alert

+- if a node is not joined to a docker swarm
+- if a service is running in a swarm

-This check can communicate with a local docker daemon socket file (default) or with local or remote docker daemons using secure and non-secure TCP connections.
+These checks can communicate with a local docker daemon socket file (default) or with local or remote docker daemons using secure and non-secure TCP connections.

-This plugin requires python 3.
+These plugins require python 3.
 It is tested on 3.3 and greater but may work on older versions of 3.

 ## Installation